CaM-Gen:Causally-aware Metric-guided Text Generation

+Intuitively, the first term is the reconstruction loss; the second term aligns the latent variable $z$ with respect to the metric $y$ and the generated text $x$; and the last term ensures that generation adheres to the target metric.

-The conditional generation, discussed so far, provides control for the target metric as a whole, but does not control directly influence the aspects of the text that impact the outcome metric.
-Ideally, the model should implicitly learn these over the course of training, given the objective outcome metric.
-However, realistically this is not so, especially in the cases with limited data and multiple confounding factors.
-To enable this control, we integrate the causally significant features identified previously in the network graph as shown in figure \ref{figure-causal-graph}(a).
+\textbf{Causal-guidance in CVAE. } The above conditional generation controls the target metric as a whole, but does not directly influence specific aspects of the text that impact the outcome metric.
+Ideally, the latent variable $z$ would implicitly learn these during training.
+However, in practice this is not so, especially in the case of limited data and multiple confounders.
+Besides aligning the latent space $z$ w.r.t. $x$, we enable explicit causal guidance by aligning the latent space to the \textit{causally significant features} $t$ (features significantly impacting the target metric) in the generated text.
+Causal feature vector $t$ comprises features with ATE (section \ref{section:causal-effect}) higher than a threshold.\footnote{Significance threshold are chosen empirically.
+See Causal Feature Identification in Section \ref{section:results} for details}

-Consider the causally significant features in text, identified using the ATE analysis, as the treatment vector $t$.
-The content (generated text) $x$ will comprise of several contextual and topic-specific information.
-The treatment features $t$ comprises of aspect of the text that have a ``significant" impact on the outcome metric.
-The distribution of the outcome metric will thus be affected by these features in the generated text $x$.
-The posterior distribution for the outcome metric $y'$ can hence be approximated as $q_\phi(y'|t,x,c,z)$.
-The feedback of these causal effects is propagated through the network by minimizing the KL divergence between the prior distribution $p_\theta(y'|c,z)$ and $q_\phi(y'|t,x,c,z)$.
-The loss function is
+The posterior distribution of latent variable $z$ is now estimated as $q_\phi(z|t,x,c,y)$.
+By definition, the outcome metric distribution will be affected by the causal features $t$ in the generated $x$.
+The posterior distribution for outcome metric $y$ can hence be approximated as $q_\phi(y|t,x,c)$.
+The feedback of these causal effects is propagated through the network by minimizing the KL divergence between the prior distribution $p_\theta(y|c)$ and $q_\phi(y|t,x,c)$ (Fig. \ref{fig:causal-graph}b).
+The loss function\footnote{Proof included in Appendix A.2} for causal CVAE is